Women are rocking the front lines of climate change because the destruction falls disproportionately on women around the world.

 I sat for about four hours barely blinking for fear I’d miss something.
 Everyone brought wise, inspiring words to the podium.

 Gulp.
-Good questions.
+Good question.

 But the indigenous women got me right in the heart.
 From the warm opening blessing from Janice Turner, citizen of The Lenape Indian Tribe of Delaware, to the historic signing of a treaty between the indigenous women of the north and the indigenous women of the south, my heart and eyes were wide open.